How can I help prevent academic dishonesty?

 International Student Guide to Academic Success [brochure]

-If students are found responsible for academic dishonesty, any of the following action(s) can be imposed:
+If students are found in violation of the Standards of Academic Integrity, any of the following action(s) can be imposed by the instructor:

 Academic Integrity Policies